cbmLAD/cbmLAD_project/README.md

   - False Negatives (FN): Instances that actually belong to Class 1 but were incorrectly predicted as Class 2.

-  - True Negatives (TN): Instances that actually belong to Class 2 and were correctly predicted as Class 2 (i.e., correctly not predicted as Class 1).
+  - True Negatives (TN): Instances that actually belong to Class 2 and were correctly predicted as Class 2.

   <img src="Images/confusionmatrixelements.png" style="width:40%;">